aldertzomer/Microbial-Genomics-2021/_episodes/10_Introduction_study.md

 ### How to login

 Follow the instructions at as before.
 The server we will be using has host address gemini.science.uu.nl.
-Please login using SSH (e.g. putty/mobaxterm/ssh).
+Please login using SSH (e.g. putty/mobaxterm/ssh) using your solisid/password (ssh solisid@gemini.science.uu.nl )

 ### Where are the files located